QA-Code-Exercise/paint-calculator/README.md

 * Install Python / Pip
 * Run application
 * Write Selenium tests against application.
-They do **not** have to be in Python, and should be in whatever language you are most comfortable with
+They do **not** have to be in Python, and should be in whatever language you are most comfortable with.
+* You _are_ allowed to change any of the source code as you see fit to make things easier for yourself.
 * Explain any problems you had while writing the tests, and what you did to make it easier.
-Pointing to localhost for the application is OK
+Pointing to localhost for the application is OK.
+* Would any of the tests written be suited for a lower level execution, or should they all be in Selenium?
+If so, where would they be better suited?